Nasdanika/nasdanika.github.io/engineering/nasdanika.md

 If a [Git](https://git-scm.com/) repository is detected then a [GitMarker](modules/core/modules/ncore/GitMarker.html) is injected instead with information about [remotes](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) and the commit hash.
 In a a model loaded from multiple resources residing in multiple Git repositories it allows to trace data elements to their source in "space" (repository, file, line and column) and time (commit).

+You've probably heard before that "[all models are wrong, but some are useful](https://en.wikipedia.org/wiki/All_models_are_wrong)".
+Models are wrong by definition because their purpose to reflect an aspect of interest of reality.

+If we define usefulness as positive [ROI](https://en.wikipedia.org/wiki/Return_on_investment) and short [time to market](https://en.wikipedia.org/wiki/Time_to_market), then with Nasdanika approach to modeling it is easier to create a useful model because production and publication of a model requires less effort than alternative approaches as explained below.

+##### Meta-Model creation

+Use Ecore Tools.

+##### Meta-Model documentation

+* **Nasdanika:** Generate HTML with visualizations from models, mount it to a larger site.
+This site is an example of this approach.
+* **Alternatives:** Manual or Javadoc from generated model classes.

+##### Production of Meta-Model binaries

+* **Nasdanika:** Maven Java build publishing to a Maven repository.
+* **Alternatives:** Maven Tycho build generating a p2 site which needs to be hosted somewhere.

+##### Model editing

+* **Nasdanika:** Any text editor to author YAML or JSON - use load specification from the generation documentation to create model instances.
+* **Alternatives:**  An editor shall be created and published to a p2 site and used from Eclipse.
+Or a web server is needed to host an in-browser editor.

+##### Consumption of Meta-Model binaries

+To programmatically read or write models.

+* **Nasdanika:** Any Maven application - add a dependency.
+* **Alternatives:**  Eclipse product, OSGi bundle dependency.

+##### Consumption of model content

+* **Nasdanika:** Generate an HTML site from the model.
+* **Alternatives:** Requires Eclipse IDE and an editor/viewer or a server to host a web viewer

+One area where Nasdanika approach to modeling may be useful is disposable/situational models - use a modeling approach to solve a problem which is small enough to justify investment into graphical editors, p2 hosting etc., but large enough to benefit from automation.

+Metaphorically speaking, Nasdanika uses [r-selection](https://en.wikipedia.org/wiki/R/K_selection_theory#r-selection) - create cheap models quickly, see which one is useful and then invest more if needed.
+The alternatives tend to be closer to the [K](https://en.wikipedia.org/wiki/R/K_selection_theory#K-selection) end of the spectrum requiring larger up-front investment.

 ### Use of the models

 #### Populate the model